Adult Driver Ed course

 - Present proof of current liability insurance, Texas vehicle registration, and inspection for the vehicle that you bring to the DPS for your driving test.

 Registering for a Texas adult driver education course is easy.
-If you are ready to sign-up in a Texas Adult Driver Education course that satisfies the Texas drivers license requirements, click the “Sigh-up” button below.
+If you are ready to sign-up in a Texas Adult Driver Education course that satisfies the Texas drivers license requirements, click here to get started.